-Statement on Standards for Attestation Engagement (SSAE) No. 16 is an American auditing standard issued by the American Institute of Certified Public Accountants (AIPCA) and is used to create a SOC 2 branded report.
-The SSAE 16 audit report is aligned with the International Standards for Assurance Engagements (ISAE) No. 3402 auditing standard.
+Statement on Standards for Attestation Engagement (SSAE) No. 18 is an American auditing standard issued by the American Institute of Certified Public Accountants (AIPCA) and is used to create SOC 1 and SOC 2 branded reports.
+The SSAE 18 audit report is aligned with the International Standards for Assurance Engagements (ISAE) No. 3402 auditing standard.
 This allows for the report to be recognized both in the U.S. and throughout the world.

 A Service Organization Control (SOC) 2 report, titled “Report on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy” is designed to meet a broad set of reporting needs about the controls at a service organization in the form of a CPA firm’s independent attestation report.
 SOC 2 reports are based on the AICPA Trust Services Principles and Criteria under AT Section 101.

-After completing our initial SOC 2 examination in June of 2016, Yesware received a favorable and unbiased opinion from a third party auditor validating our SOC 2 compliance.
+Yesware maintains a current SOC 2, Type II report with our most recent examination in June of 2017.
+Yesware received a favorable and unbiased opinion from a third party auditor validating our SOC 2 compliance with no exceptions or control deviations.
 We’re happy to share our report with customers under our mutual non-disclosure agreement (NDA).

 Yesware has been awarded the Skyhigh CloudTrust™ rating of Enterprise-Ready.
 Skyhigh Enterprise-Ready cloud services fully satisfy the most stringent requirements for data protection, identity verification, service security, business practices, and legal protection.